openstudioproject/openstudio_docs/api_v1/schedule_get_days.rst

     Name
         [String] Name of teacher

-4. The following data is provided for locations:
+4. The following data is provided for locations
 ------------------------------------------------

     Id